galaxyproject/iwc/workflows/README.md

       - If no PR was opened, a new PR is opened.

 ### FAQ
-- A workflow has not been updated while it has deprecated tools?
+- A workflow has not been updated while it has tools that have newer versions available?
   - Check the [autoupdate actions](https://github.com/planemo-autoupdate/autoupdate/actions).
 Maybe one workflow raise an error while updating and this prevents other workflows to be updated.
 Please report this to the matrix channel.
   - Check that there is no closed PR named 'Updating blabla from xx to xx' corresponding to your workflow.
 This would prevent any automatic update.
 If this is the case, leave a comment into this PR so IWC reopen it.
-  - If they are in a multiworkflow directory, this is a known bug and we are working on it.
-See [this PR](https://github.com/galaxyproject/planemo/pull/1452).